jlkaufman/cakephp-paypal-rest-client/README.md

 ## Configuration

-In `database.php` add the following block:
+In `database.php` add the following block and fill it out accordingly:

 ```
 // Paypal